 And then you have to look at the other possibilities where you might want to consider a dialetheic solution to a problem and do similar kinds of things.
-In philosophy, any question we're going to be dealing with is going to be complex, and to answer it you need a kind of articulated philosophical theory - whether it's metaphysical, ethical, logical, aesthetic.
+In Philosophy, any question we're going to be dealing with is going to be complex, and to answer it you need a kind of articulated philosophical theory - whether it's metaphysical, ethical, logical, aesthetic.
 And so you're bound to have a bunch of competing theories.
 What you’ve got to do is some serious theory choice.
 Well, Dialetheism puts a new player into the ring, namely: some of your theories might be inconsistent ones.
 So all the old consistent theories are there, but there are some new players on the table, and now you've got a broader range to choose from.

 But even though you’ve got a broader choice, you still do theory choice in much the same way.
 In the theory, you're looking for something that explains the phenomenon you're interested in, something that's hopefully simple, something that unifies lots of different phenomena.
 These are very broad criteria of theory choice that work whenever we theorise, I think.
-We theorise in physics, we theorise in economics, we theorise in metaphysics, we theorise in ethics, we theorise in logic et cetera, et cetera.
+We theorise in Physics, we theorise in Economics, we theorise in metaphysics, we theorise in ethics, we theorise in logic et cetera, et cetera.
 And these are the sort of general criteria of theory choice.
 You’ve got to choose the theory which is overall best on those criteria.
 If it turns out that an inconsistent theory is the best, then you should believe it.
 As Hume said: “the wise person apportions their beliefs according to the evidence”.
-So that's how you can come to a rational belief on an inconsistent view: rationally endorse a inconsistent theory.
-And the rest is now looking at all the case by case hard details.
+So that's how you can come to a rational belief on an inconsistent view: rationally endorse an inconsistent theory.
+And the rest is now looking at all the case-by-case hard details.

 How has Dialetheism been received in contemporary discourse?

 I made many friends in Australia who were sympathetic to the idea [of Dialethism], including my old mate and co-dialetheist Richrad Routley/Sylvan.
 We got a lot of pushback, but we pushed the idea, talking at conferences in Australasia for about a decade and at least established it as a position in a fringe of philosophical space.
 Then we pushed it in other countries; the US, the UK, Western Europe, Eastern Europe, Asia.
 And we got further push-back and that’s fine.
-You know, philosophy is complex, and philosophers disagree about everything, so you expect pushback; but slowly the view has been establishing itself as a position in philosophical space, as it were.
-A lot of people still don't want to engage with it because they think it’s too far out on the fringes of philosophical space, but slowly we’re seeing it move into position that you can’t simply ignore.
+You know, Philosophy is complex, and philosophers disagree about everything, so you expect pushback; but slowly the view has been establishing itself as a position in philosophical space.
+A lot of people still don't want to engage with it because they think it’s too far out on the fringes, but slowly we’re seeing it move into a position that you can’t simply ignore.